Windows

 Summary

-Tamper Protection is a key security feature in Windows 11.
-It is turned on by default to prevent unauthorized apps from disabling your antivirus.
-By keeping this feature active, you ensure your computer remains protected against security threats.
-If you ever need to check this setting, you can easily manage it through the Windows Security app.
+Tamper Protection is a vital layer of defense in Windows 11.
+It prevents unauthorized apps from disabling your antivirus.
+By keeping this feature active, you protect your system from malicious changes.
+You can manage this setting through the Windows Security app or via enterprise tools like Microsoft Intune.

 Was this guide helpful?